Saturday, April 29th, from 11am to 1p

 UNTIL THINGS LIKE...

-The Three-fifths Compromise in 1787, the 15th Amendment in 1870, & the 19th Amendment in 1920 occurred that made it appear the boat at least was no longer going full speed.
-Appear, for the verbiage changed, the agenda remained the same.
+The Three-fifths Compromise in 1787, the 15th Amendment in 1870, and the 19th Amendment in 1920 occurred that made it appear the boat at least was no longer going full speed.

 HERE IN KANSAS CITY, MISSOURI...